-- Be responsible for ensuring the school complies with the appropriate equality legislation and regulations. - Take all reasonable steps to ensure students and potential students will not be discriminated against, harassed or victimised in relation to: - Admissions. - The way the school provides and education for students. - How students are provided with access to benefits, facilities and services. - The exclusion of a student or subjecting them to any other detriment. - Ensure all policies are developed and implemented with appropriate equality impact assessments informing future plans in collaboration with the headteacher.
+- Be responsible for ensuring the school complies with the appropriate equality legislation and regulations. - Take all reasonable steps to ensure pupils and potential pupils will not be discriminated against, harassed or victimised in relation to: - Admissions. - The way the school provides and education for pupils. - How pupils are provided with access to benefits, facilities and services. - The exclusion of a pupil or subjecting them to any other detriment. - Ensure all policies are developed and implemented with appropriate equality impact assessments informing future plans in collaboration with the Acting Headteacher.

-The headteacher will:
+The Acting Headteacher will:

-- Implement and champion this policy, ensuring that all staff and students apply its guidelines fairly in all situations. - Conduct regular training sessions to ensure all members of staff are aware of their responsibilities, as well as to develop their skills and knowledge. - Review and amend this policy, taking into account new legislation and government guidance, and previously reported incidents, in order to improve procedures. - Ensure that appropriate counselling is made available for students who require immediate interventions, parental assistance and personal counselling.
+- Implement and champion this policy, ensuring that all staff and pupils apply its guidelines fairly in all situations. - Conduct regular training sessions to ensure all members of staff are aware of their responsibilities, as well as to develop their skills and knowledge. - Review and amend this policy, taking into account new legislation and government guidance, and previously reported incidents, in order to improve procedures. - Ensure that appropriate counselling is made available for pupils who require immediate interventions, parental assistance and personal counselling.